star-codex/mission3/README.md

 ## Description

-Builds on Mission 2: Has a CI/CD Github Actions workflow to automate deployment after every push to main.
+Builds on Mission 2: Has a CI/CD Github Actions workflow within a yaml file to automate deployment after every push to main.

 ## Getting Started